Comic relief

 Comic relief is the inclusion of a humorous character or scene or witty dialogue in an otherwise serious or dramatic work, often to relieve tension.

 Definition

-Comic relief usually means a releasing of emotional or other tension resulting from a comic episode interposed in the midst of serious or tragic elements in a drama.
-Comic relief often takes the form of, but is not limited to, a bumbling, wisecracking sidekick of the hero or villain in a work of fiction.
+Comic relief usually means a releasing of emotional or other tension by interposing a comic episode in the midst of serious or tragic elements in a drama.
+Comic relief often takes the form of, but is not limited to, a bumbling sidekick of the hero or villain who often wisecracks in a work of fiction.
 A sidekick used for comic relief will usually comment on the absurdity of the hero's situation and make comments that would be inappropriate for a character who is to be taken seriously.
 Other characters may use comic relief as a means to irritate others or keep themselves confident.

 Application

 Sometimes comic relief characters will appear in fiction that is comic.
 This generally occurs when the work enters a dramatic moment, but the character continues to be comical regardless.
 External and internal comic reliefs can be separated based on the engagement within the story and the effect on the audience.
 An internal comic relief is a character or moment where the story is written in the story itself.
 Others are involved and can laugh along with the humor.
 While external comic relief moments occur whenever the audience is supposed to laugh but the characters do not.